As both Symfony and Marello use Composer to manage their dependencies, this is the recommended way to install Marello.

 - Install Marello dependencies with composer.
 If installation process seems too slow you can use –prefer-dist option.
 Go to marello-application folder and run composer installation:

-- Create the database with the name specified on previous step (default name is “marello_application”).
+- Create the database with the name specified on the previous step (default name is “marello_application”).

 - On some systems it might be necessary to temporarily increase memory_limit setting to 1 GB in php.ini configuration file for the duration of the installation process: